justeattakeaway/pie/apps/pie-docs/src/patterns/cookie-banner/overview/overview.md

     type: listTypes.highlight,
     highlightColour: ["support-brand-03", "support-brand-04", "support-brand-07", "support-brand-05", "support-brand-06"],
     items: [
-        "**Redirect:**  It will redirect the user to the page  they have selected in a new tab, the cookie banner would appear until the user makes a selection.", "**Confirm selection:**  It saves the user's selection and closes the cookie banner/modal.", "**Opens a “Manage preferences” modal:**  A modal will open and allow user to manage their preferences. ", "**Toggle on/off:**  Allows the user to toggle selections on or off.", "**Back button:**  It closes the modal and resurfaces the cookie banner."
+        "**Redirect:**  IRedirects the user to the page they have selected in a new tab, the cookie banner will continue to show until the user makes a selection.", "**Confirm selection:**  Saves the user's selection and closes the modal and cookie banner.", "**Opens a “Manage preferences” modal:**  A modal will open to allow the user to manage their preferences.", "**Toggle on/off:**  Allows the user to toggle selections on or off.", "**Back button:**  Closes the modal and shows the cookie banner again."
     ]
 } %}